 simple and accessible from any device.

-tailored to your participants.
+individual tailored to your participants.

 Here's another reading tip for you: 3 Rules for Creating Learning Bites

-These media and methods are well-suited for microlearning content:
+These media and methods are well-suited for Microlearning content:

 Practical examples and real scenarios connect theory and practice.